 The Obama visit has really lifted the mood and ‘Thank you for choosing Marbella’ signs have popped up all over.
 Hard to put a price on the PR value.
 Just a shame she is not staying longer to find out just how much there is to do.
-If you are about to holiday in the area I can recommend Marbella Family Fun, a great web site for everything you need to know about what to do and where to go in the Marbella area.

 And did my clients overcome their scepticism about Marbella and buy?
 Of course they did, an apartment in a gated community about three minutes from Puerto Banús and 100 metres to the beach.